 GUIDE

-Pressing the Send email button (for the Android Setup email) will send an activation email with an URL pointing towards a HEIMDAL page that allows you to Activate the HEIMDAL license key without needing to type it manually.
+Pressing the Send email button (for the Android Setup email) will send an activation email with a URL pointing towards a HEIMDAL page that allows you to Activate the HEIMDAL license key without needing to type it manually.

 GENERATE REPORTS

 The Generate Reports button (available for Enterprise accounts) triggers the report sending of all reports that are enabled on each email account assigned to the customer via email.
+This feature is available for a timeframe of a maximum 30 days.
+If you have selected a wider timeframe, the Generate Reports button will become greyed out.

 IMPORTANT